Why Hiring Is the Least Governed Critical Function in Enterprises

 Elevating Hiring to a Boardroom-Level Discussion

-This means aligning hiring metrics with business outcomes, creating visibility into how evaluation practices impact workforce quality, and engaging executive leadership in understanding the risks associated with unstructured decision making.
+This means aligning hiring metrics with business outcomes, increasing visibility into evaluation quality, and engaging executive leadership in hiring risk.

 When hiring is discussed alongside finance, operations, and risk, its importance becomes clear.